Do Go On - 373 - The Star Wars Holiday Special

 the finished special didn't so much resemble its namesake

-as it did another science fiction film,
+as it did another science fiction film.

-The Thing With Two Heads.
+The Thing with Two Heads.

 Okay.

-He's being a bit poetic here.
+He's been a bit poetic here.

 Right.